-If you are applying for a place at Christ Church Prep School & College, please complete and return the application form.
-You need not hand your application in personally.
-Please scan and email it to:
+If you are applying for a place at Christ Church Prep School & College, please complete the electronic form below, save as your child’s first name and surname, and email the completed form to:

 Ensure that you include proof of payment of the application fee of R500 (or R300 for a sibling) with your application.

 Please see ‘Conditions of Acceptance‘ below.

 Banking details for payment of the application fee are:

 1. At least one parent of the child must be a committed, practising Protestant based Christian, supported by a letter of commendation from their church minister.
 As the school policy requires parents to be committed practising Christians, all parents are required to show evidence of an ongoing Christian commitment and lifestyle.
 Failure to continue in this commitment will result in the child’s registration being reviewed by the Board.

 2. Both parents will be required to come for an interview which will be conducted by members of the Board of Governors.
 The child will be required to undergo an assessment by the class teacher for entrance into Grade R to Grade 10.

 1. Pre-School (Gr 000) the child needs to be at least 3 turning 4, in the year in which they want to attend CCPS.
 As this is an English medium school, if English is not the child’s home language, then he/she must be able to converse and understand English so as to enter the school.

 2. Pre-School (Gr 00) the child needs to be at least 4 turning 5 in the year in which they want to attend CCPS.

 Grade 0 – must be at least 5 turning 6 in the year in which they want to attend CCPS.